 Frequently Asked Questions

-Intel Hyper-Threading divides each core into two threads so that more instructions can be executed in parallel.
+Intel Hyper-Threading divides each core into two threads to execute more instructions in parallel.
 It keeps the CPU cores from idling and utilizes them more efficiently.

 Almost every modern game, especially graphics-intensive ones, can utilize Hyper-Threading to provide better performance.
 However, games older than 2010 generally won’t benefit from Hyper-Threading, and FPS will not be improved.